intel/libipt/doc/man/pt_blk_next.3.md

     The IP of the first instruction is given in the *ip* field and the IP of other instructions can be determined by decoding and examining the previous instruction.

+raw
+:   If the last instruction of this block can not be read entirely from this
+    block's section, this field provides the instruction's raw bytes.

+    It is only valid if the *truncated* flag is set.

+size
+:   If the last instruction of this block can not be read entirely from this
+    block's section, this field provides the instruction's size in bytes.

+    It is only valid if the *truncated* flag is set.

 speculative
 :   A flag giving the speculative execution status of all instructions in the